 The Subtle Body in Religion

-The subtle body appears in many different religions around the world, particularly in Eastern religions.
-The subtle body is connected to focal points around the physical body through the means of channels which convey breath.
+This concept appears in many different religions around the world, particularly in Eastern religions.
+The subtle body is connected to focal points around the physical body through the means of channels that convey breath.

 Channels and breath, or subtle breath, can determine what the physical body will look like.
 If therefore, people have control over the various planes of existence, then that will extend to control over certain aspects of the physical plane as well.